The Twilight Zone: Theme park attraction

 The Twilight Zone Tower of Terror is a theme park attraction based on the original Twilight Zone series.
 Designed by Walt Disney Imagineering, the attraction is present at Disney's Hollywood Studios in Orlando, Walt Disney Studios Park in Paris and Tokyo DisneySea in Japan.
 A fourth attraction at Disney California Adventure operated from 2004 to 2017 before being re-themed to Guardians of the Galaxy – Mission: Breakout!.
 The attraction in Japan is the only one not themed to The Twilight Zone, due to cultural differences and constraints in licensing for the Oriental Land Company, owner and operator of the Tokyo parks.
-The ride also served as the inspiration for the 1997 TV film Tower of Terror, which bears no connection to the attraction or The Twilight Zone.
+The ride also served as the inspiration for the 1997 TV film Tower of Terror, which bears no connection to The Twilight Zone.

+Syndication

-SyndicationThe Twilight Zone first series is currently in syndication on MeTV Network and Syfy, and the 2002 revival is syndicated on the El Rey Network.
+The Twilight Zone first series is currently in syndication on MeTV Network and Syfy, and the 2002 revival is syndicated on the El Rey Network.

 In popular culture

 In Matt Groening's Futurama, there is a dystopian TV show called The Scary Door, the title sequence, dystopian themes and comedic premise of which are heavily influenced by The Twilight Zone.
-One episode of The Scary Door, "The Last Man On Earth", parodies The Twilight Zone's original season 1 episode Time Enough At Last.
+One episode of The Scary Door, "The Last Man On Earth," parodies The Twilight Zone's original season 1 episode "Time Enough At Last."

 Many Treehouse Of Horror episodes of The Simpsons also reference the show.
-These include Treehouse of Horror IV (where Bart sees a gremlin on the side of the school bus, "Terror at 5 1/2 Feet"), Treehouse of Horror III (which features an evil Krusty The Clown doll, "Clown Without Pity") and Treehouse of Horror (where the family are abducted by aliens, "Hungry Are The Damned").
-Homer also references the show in the Homer3 (Homer Cubed) segment of Treehouse of Horror VI, when, upon entering the 3rd dimension, he says "It's like something out of that twilighty show about that zone".The X-Files character Robert Matheson is named after one of the original series' writers.
+These include "Treehouse of Horror" (where the family are abducted by aliens, "Hungry Are The Damned"), "Treehouse of Horror III" (which features an evil Krusty The Clown doll, "Clown Without Pity") and "Treehouse of Horror IV" (where Bart sees a gremlin on the side of the school bus, "Terror at 5 1/2 Feet").
+Homer also references the show in the "Homer3" segment of "Treehouse of Horror VI," when, upon entering the 3rd dimension, he says "It's like something out of that twilighty show about that zone".

+The X-Files character Robert Matheson is named after one of the original series' writers.